 In 2014, Jones received his Master's degree in Okinawan Shorin-Ryu Karate-Do from the Western Colorado Karate League.
 He teaches Martial Arts at Nine Province Kung Fu and at Colorado Mesa University in the Kinesiology program.
 His life-long study of martial arts and its history continues to influence and inform his artistic process.

-With his wife Ashtonn Means, ceramic artist and instructor, they will be opening By All Means Arts pottery studio together this Fall in Fruita, CO at the new Fruita Arts Recreation Marketplace (FARM).
-Jones is ready to have a private studio space to continue expanding his work and to offer classes and workshops to the Fruita arts community.
-Jones encourages everyone to stop by the studio this Fall, grab a cup of coffee, and come chat about art!
+With his wife Ashtonn Means, ceramic artist and instructor, they opened By All Means Arts pottery studio together in Fruita, CO at the new Fruita Arts Recreation Marketplace (FARM) in 2022.
+Jones appreciates having a private studio space to continue expanding his work and to offer classes and workshops to the Fruita arts community.
+Jones encourages everyone to stop by the studio, grab a cup of coffee, and come chat about art!

 Clay as a material is both eloquent and beautiful in its natural state.
 Its expressive qualities speak of the passage of time and the power of natural forces.
 Dark atmospheric fired clays inspire a state of reflection and a deep appreciation for the present moment, in that they resemble natural environments and contain all the color and detail that can be found in a mountain landscape.
 Harmony in nature is achieved through the balance of opposing forces, just as a desert flower blooms out of a prickly pear.
 By placing porcelain near or on the dark iron-bearing clay bodies, I achieve a similar juxtaposition.
 The porcelain tea ware interjects a continuity between humanity and nature, in that the act of drinking tea and the making of vessels for its ceremony are purely a human action.
 Each on of my works is a floating landscape design for reflection and meditation, as well as, the enjoyment of tea.